Mark Bo Jensen

 Computer Graphics and Extended Reality Researcher.

-I am an Assistant professor at the Technical University of Denmark.
-My research is driven by a deep focus on high-performance graphics and advanced visualization.
+I am a Tenure Track Assistant professor at the Technical University of Denmark.
+My research focuses on the visualization of scientific data, physically-based rendering of volume data, participating media, and large geometric data, driven by a deep expertise in high-performance graphics.
 Leveraging over 10 years of expertise in real-time computer graphics, I specialize in building highly optimized rendering solutions capable of processing and visualizing complex data interactively.
 My work applies these high-performance, real-time rendering capabilities to the field of Extended Reality (XR), creating technologically demanding, immersive, and visually uncompromising experiences that push the boundaries of modern graphics systems.

 I was a co-founder of AL-EYE, where we developed software that turned mixed reality headsets with eye tracking into disability aids for people with low vision, hearing loss, or motor disability with the goal of creating a ‘universal disability aids’ that provided multisensory support individualised for each user.